Why I Changed My Mind About Tiny Courses

 What I feel has changed is not people’s willingness to learn through courses, what’s changed is tolerance for noise, pressure, and unnecessary complexity.

-Tiny courses aren’t dead.
-And people are still buying them.
-They just need to be designed and offered in a way that is sustainable and that clearly communicates their value to your ideal buyer.
+So in my world, tiny courses aren’t dead and people are still buying them.
+They just need to be designed and offered in a way that is sustainable and that clearly communicates outcome they support to your ideal buyer.

 Have a question or a takeaway from what I’ve shared here?
 Let’s chat in the comments ⤵